noobpwnftw/chessdb/README.md

 https://www.chessdb.cn/cdb.php

-Also the non-HTTPS link should also work and it is recommended if you run large amounts queries.
+Also the non-HTTPS link should also work and it is recommended if you intend to run large amounts of queries.

 - To lookup information about all known moves of starting position, try this: